 The Child Placing Agency assigned to the foster home is responsible for ensuring that the placement of children does not exceed the licensed capacity of the foster home.
 The capacity of the home is established by the CPA requesting the foster home license and determined by the capability of the foster parent to provide care for the recommended number of children based on an evaluation of: their history as a foster home, the supports they have available, the physical environment of the home and adherence to sleeping requirements specific to the age and sex of the child.
 Exceptions to licensed capacity are allowed by F.A.C.
 65C-13 .032 and will be considered for placement of additional children in situations where: another sibling of child is placed in the home, to accommodate a large sibling group, or in situations where the child has previously been placed in the home has flourished and has re-entered care.
-The Child Placing Agency will contact the CBCCF Licensing Manager for approval of an overcapacity exception and then forward said approval to the Intake & Placement Unit.
+The Child Placing Agency will contact the CBCCF Licensing Manager for review who then obtains final approval from the CBCCF Director of Licensing.
+The approval is then sent to Intake & Placement Unit.
 Intake & Placement will then authorize the placement in ARGOS and confirm the placement with the designated party who will be transporting and finalizing the placement of the child.
 All homes that are over licensed capacity will be reviewed monthly the first thirty (30) days of the overcap and then subsequently every ninety (90) days for the duration of the of the time that the home is over capacity and require an evaluation as to the added supports that will be needed to ensure the stability of the placement.

 Each Child Placing Agency is required contractually to submit an annual retention plan to the CBCCF Network Support Manager.
-The Network Support Manager or the Licensing Manager reviews the annual plan and provides feedback as necessary.
+The Network Support Manager and/or the CBCCF Director of Licensing reviews the annual plan and provides feedback as necessary.
 The needs of CBCCF (re: preferences and types of homes) are addressed in regular meetings with the CPA.

-16. Quarterly CBCCF County Risk Management Meeting This quarterly meeting provides the opportunity to communicate/share/analyze information at the county level across functional areas.
+15.Quarterly CBCCF County Risk Management Meeting: This quarterly meeting provides the opportunity to communicate/share/analyze information at the county level across functional areas.
 The areas of focus identified by CBCCF are areas that are correlated the closest to CBCCF's client related risk, and to determine if the information is linked to a practice, particular staff person/agency/county, or functional area; isolated or trending; and if it is connected or interrelated to other risk indicators.
-The County Director/Licensing Director are then responsible for reporting this information at the CBCCF Management Meeting and County Level Staff Meeting quarterly.
-The QAM (chair) provide minute meetings and a quarterly analysis report to the COA Accreditation Manager and the Quality and Training Director who will analyze similarities and differences in County analyses and report comprehensive information in the CBCCF Management Meeting.
-It is recommended that the meeting occur as a "committee" meeting, and when possible prior to the CBCCF County Staff Meeting.
+The Accreditation and Risk Manager rolls up the information at the agency level and conducts an analysis of trends, presents and discusses the information in the quarterly CBCH Risk Committee which is then shared quarterly with the PQI/Audit Board Committee.